-- The sensitivity of humans to vibration is low, with the threshold of perception being typically as low as 0.15mm/s PPV (peak particle velocity).
+- 33.6.9 The sensitivity of humans to vibration is low, with the threshold of perception being typically as low as 0.15mm/s PPV (peak particle velocity).
 Vibration nuisance is frequently associated with the assumption that if vibrations can be felt, then damage is inevitable.
 However considerably greater levels of vibration are required to cause damage to buildings (>15mm/s).
-Vibrations transmitted from site activities may therefore cause anxiety as well as nuisance, and can disturb sleep, work or leisure activities, although not being great enough to cause structural damage. - Piling has the potential to cause vibration that may affect buildings and people in the vicinity.
-Typical vibration levels can be predicted at nearby properties using methods provided by BS5228 Part 4: 'Code of Practice for Noise and Vibration Control Applicable to Piling Operations' though this has not been undertaken for the River Don at present since exact piling operations are unknown.
-It is likely that although residents of nearby properties may perceive vibration due to operations such as piling, levels will be below that to cause building damage.
+There is potential therefore that vibrations transmitted from site activities to cause anxiety as well as nuisance and could disturb sleep, work or leisure activities, although not being great enough to cause structural damage. - 33.6.10 It is likely that although residents of nearby properties may perceive occasional, temporary periods of vibration due to operations such as piling.
+Piling has the potential to cause vibration that may affect buildings and people in the vicinity.
+Typical vibration levels can be predicted at nearby properties using methods provided by BS5228 Part 4: 'Code of Practice for Noise and Vibration Control Applicable to Piling Operations' though this has not been undertaken for the River Dee at present since exact piling operations are unknown.
+It is likely that, although residents of nearby properties may perceive vibration due to operations such as piling, levels would be below that to cause building damage.

-- The Contractor will be required to adopt best practicable means.
-The term 'Best Practicable Means' is defined in Section 72 of the Control of Pollution Act as those which are 'reasonably practicable having regard among other things to local conditions and circumstances, to the current state of technical knowledge and to the financial implications'. - 18.6.13 Mitigation measures to avoid or reduce noise and vibration impacts will include the following as appropriate: - use of noise barriers to reduce noise levels (from machinery) at receptor locations; - ensure that piling works are kept to a practicable minimum; - ensuring that all equipment is maintained according to manufacturer specification; - suitable distancing of any noisy plant from sensitive locations; - switching off machinery and vehicles not in use, particularly close to properties; - noise monitoring, with recorded data made available to local Council Environmental Health Departments; - compliance with BS 5228:1997 Part 1, Code of Practice for basic information and procedures for noise control, so that best practicable means for minimising noise and vibration at the site are employed; - threshold limits for noise and vibration, to be agreed with Aberdeen City and Aberdeenshire Councils, will be stated within the contract documents; - vibration monitoring; and - undertaking dilapidation surveys of selected properties. - 18.6.14 It is proposed that a liaison group is established to inform the local community in advance of particularly noisy periods of daytime and night time working.
-In addition, the Contractor will be required to: - provide local residents with a named contact to respond to any noise/vibration concerns or nuisance; and - keep a record of any concerns and the remedial actions taken. - However, to minimise noise and vibration disruption due to the construction of the scheme noise and vibration controls and any monitoring will be agreed between the Contractor and the Environmental Health Departments of Aberdeen City and Aberdeenshire Councils.
-These will define noise limits for general works and for piling works during weekday (Monday-Friday) and weekend (Saturday) periods.
+- 33.6.11 The Contractor will be required to adopt best practicable means.
+The term 'Best Practicable Means' is defined in Section 72 of the Control of Pollution Act as those which are 'reasonably practicable having regard among other things to local conditions and circumstances, to the current state of technical knowledge and to the financial implications'. - 33.6.12 Mitigation measures to avoid or reduce noise and vibration impacts will include the following as appropriate: - use of noise barriers to reduce noise levels (from machinery) at receptor locations; - ensure that piling works are kept to a practicable minimum; - ensuring that all equipment is maintained according to manufacturer specification; - suitable distancing of any noisy plant from sensitive locations; - switching off machinery and vehicles not in use, particularly close to properties; - noise monitoring, with recorded data made available to local Council Environmental Health Departments; - compliance with BS 5228:1997 Part 1, Code of Practice for basic information and procedures for noise control, so that best practicable means for minimising noise and vibration at the site are employed; - threshold limits for noise and vibration, to be agreed with Aberdeen City and Aberdeenshire Councils, will be stated within the contract documents; - vibration monitoring; and - undertaking dilapidation surveys of selected properties.

-18.6.16 The above mitigation measures will significantly reduce the incidences of noise and vibration nuisance.
+- 33.6.13 It is proposed that a liaison group is established to inform the local community in advance of particularly noisy periods of daytime and night time working.
+In addition the Contractor will be required to: - provide local residents with a named contact to respond to any noise/vibration concerns or nuisance; and - keep a record of any concerns and the remedial actions taken. - 33.6.14 However, to minimise noise and vibration disruption due to the construction of the scheme, noise and vibration.
+Controls and any monitoring will be agreed between the Contractor and the Environmental Health Departments of Aberdeen City and Aberdeenshire Councils.
+These will define noise limits for general works and for piling works during weekday (Monday-Friday) and weekend (Saturday) periods. - 33.6.15 The above mitigation measures will significantly reduce the incidences of noise and vibration nuisance.

-18.7 Pedestrians, Cyclists, Equestrians and Community Effects
+33.7 Pedestrians, Cyclists, Equestrians and Community Effects